-Is Bottle Raising Some Livestock the Best Choice?
+Is Bottle Raising Dairy (and sometimes other) Livestock the Best Choice?

-Folks can figure out what is best for their animals in the course of time.
+Other folks can figure out what is best for their animals with experience and time.

 I usually only buy bottle raised goats, and I prefer bottle raised cows, but I've bought both.
 I've made a few exceptions.
 I've usually regretted it, but not always in cattle (sometimes they came around to be friendly enough, like Clemmie).

-While dam raised kids/calves can occasionally be friendly, I've rarely found most aren't friendly enough in their new homes to make the buyers feel comfortable and make the animal low stress in this transition when compared to bottle raised kids / calves.
+While dam raised kids/calves can occasionally be friendly with some effort, I've rarely found most are friendly enough in their new homes to make the buyers feel comfortable and make the animal low stress in this transition when compared to bottle raised kids / calves.
 The animal wants his dam or herdmates and doesn't look at humans for comfort or as a friend.

-Most are not friendly, but some folks work hard enough to create exceptions.
+Most simply are not friendly, but some folks work hard enough to create exceptions.
 I have never had enough time, but even when I have tried, I have usually failed to win them over very well.

 Dam raised kids are not as likely, even when friendly, to accept all people the way bottle kids do.
 So when they are sold, they are afraid of the "new people."
 They still look to their mothers for nutrition where the bottle kids look to and count on human caretakers.

-Dam raised babies may be friendly on your farm because they are used to you, but when they leave, they often do not have any reason to bond to the new folks, and I hear via calls and emails how upset buyers over these types of offspring are.
-Often, they find, even when they were friendly at the seller's place, the new animals are wild at their place.
+So basically, dam raised babies may be friendly on your farm because they are used to you, but when they leave, they often do not have any reason to bond to the new folks, and I hear via calls and emails how upset buyers over these types of offspring are and have upset the animals they have bought (stressed) are for a long while.

 Bottle kids / calves think anyone with the bottle holds the key to life, and they love everyone (now and again, they love too much - and this is something to be aware of, for sure).
 They do not care who you are, if you have that bottle, you are mama, and they are happy.
-Sometimes, though not super often, a person mentions a story about a wild bottle kid (usually if this happens, it was lamb-bar raised kid, and that isn't the same), but again, there are always exceptions.
+Sometimes, though not super often, a person mentions a story about a wild bottle kid (usually if this happens, it was lamb-bar raised kid, and that isn't the same), but again, there are always exceptions to everything.